aws-samples/aws-get-started-workshop/CONTRIBUTING.md

     * Caution when using Firefox.
 Make sure that the AWS service and resource icons are rendered properly.
 If they don't render properly, try Chrome.
 1. Select the tab of interest.
 1. Select "Edit -> Select All"
-1. Select "File -> Export As -> PNG..."
+1. Select "File -> Export As -> Advanced..."
-1. Select "Selection Only" and "Crop".
+1. Select "400" as the "DPI".
+Do this so that images are not blurry when zoomed in.
 1. Select "Export"
 1. Select "Download"